-To contact Angela about speaking engagements, workshops or other events: firstname.lastname@example.org
+To ask Angela about speaking engagements, workshops, or other events, please contact The Felicity Bryan Agency, firstname.lastname@example.org or email@example.com

 Download the National Theatre podcast of Angela Thirlwell discussing Rosalind, Lear and biography with Michael Pennington and Al Senter.

 Listen to Angela Thirlwell discussing Rosalind on Woman’s Hour with Jenni Murray, Janet Suzman and Tanya Moodie.
 The interview was repeated on Weekend Woman’s Hour.